rseah145/smw-term2/lesson_7/Theory.md

 ### Certificate Authority Hierarchies and Roles

 Types of hierarchies that can be used for CAs
 * Rooted trust model
 * Cross-certification trust model
 * Hybrid trust model

 <br>

 Roles that can be chosen for CAs include
-* For standalone CA,
+* For standalone CA, Rudimentary CA, and Intermediate CA
+* For Enterprise CA, Basic-security CA, Medium-security CA, and High-security CA